diffstorm/flexitimer/README.md

 ```c
 flexitimer_error_t flexitimer_restart(timer_id_t id);
 ```
 Restarts the timer with the specified id.
+Can now also re-activate expired single-shot timers if they have a valid callback.

 ### Cancelling a Timer